+Who is providing this notice Hannah E. Mullins School of Practical Nursing (HEMSPN)

 How HEMSPN protects your To protect your personal information from unauthorized access and use, we use security

 personal information? measures that comply with federal laws.
 These measures include computer safeguards and

 secured files and buildings:

-Hoes does HEMSPN collect my EMSPN collect my Personal information can be collected from, for example:
+Hoes does HEMSPN collect my Personal information can be collected from, for example:

 personal information?
 Your application

 • Your FAFSA (ISIR)

 Verification Paperwork

 • Tax forms

 • W2 or other wage statements

 Medical / Immunization records

-• Admission paperwork (example: transcripts)
+Admission paperwork (example: transcripts)

 Why can't I limit all sharing?
-Sharing information, other than for marketing purposes, is necessary for en
+Sharing information, other than for marketing purposes, is necessary for enrollment into the

 program and to receive Federal Student Aid, private loans and county WIOA funds.